pharzan/pharzan.com/posts/pair-programming.md

 ## Final Thoughts

-Pair programming isn’t something you need to do all the time, but when it makes sense, it’s an incredibly powerful way to build both a product and a team.

-Even if it feels slower at first, remember:
+Pair programming isn’t something you need to do all the time, but when it makes sense, it’s an incredibly powerful way to build both a product and a team, even if it feels slow at first.
-That’s how you build a team that **learns and grows together**.